pippayyy/pippayyy/README.md

 Data Analyst/Automation specialist/Developer - aspiring software engineer!

-My passion for creativity and problem solving have helped me learn to code and make me strive to learn more everyday.
+My passion for creativity and problem solving have helped me learn to code and push me to learn more everyday.

 ---
 :briefcase: What I have learnt so far: